RavenProject/ravenproject.github.io/_pages/assets.md

     </li>
     <li>
     <h5>Verifier Asset Tag</h5>
     <p>A verifier asset tag can be created with a restricted asset's ownership asset.
-It associates this restricted asset with one ore more qualifiers.
+It associates this restricted asset with one or more qualifiers.
 (This
    means that to recieve this restricted asset, an address must be qualified by all of the qualifiers defined in this tag).</p>
     </li>
     <li>